Subh1m/ImageCompression_DataMining/README.md

-# Image_Compression_Data_Mining
+# Image Compression Data Mining

 This system has been created to perform improved compression using Data Mining Algorithms.

 ### Running Instructions:
-1. Jepeg_Haufmann.m
+1. `Jepeg_Haufmann.m` - > This performs the jpeg compression
-2. testf2.m
+2. `testf2.m` -> This performs the pattern mining and huffman encoding
-3. decode.m
+3. `decode.m` -> This performs the decoding
-4. combine.m
+4. `combine.m` -> This combines all the files
-5. measures.m
+5. `measures.m` -> This provides the metrics

 ###    Algorithms used:
 1. JPEG Compression